programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

 # Preparing the Data for Analysis

-Before we can proceed with stylometric analysis, we need to load the files containing all 85 papers into convenient data structures in computer memory.
+Before we can proceed with stylometric analysis, we need to load the files containing all 85 papers into convenient [data structures](https://en.wikipedia.org/wiki/Data_structure) in computer memory.

-The first step in this process is to assign each of the 85 papers to the proper set.
-Since we have given our data files standardized names containing the papers' numbers at a predictable location, we will be able to define an author's contribution to the [corpus](https://en.wikipedia.org/wiki/Text_corpus) with a list of paper numbers, and to associate each list with the author in a Python *dictionary*.
+The first step in this process is to assign each of the 85 papers to the proper set using the criteria above.
+Since we have given each paper standardized names from `federalist_1.txt` to `federalist_85.txt`, it is possible to assign each paper to their known author using a Python *dictionary*.
 The dictionary is a data type made up of an arbitrary number of key-value pairs; in this case, the names of authors will serve as keys, while the lists of paper numbers will be the values associated with these keys.

 ```python
 papers = {